-Let us call the process of obtaining $\MM'$ from $\MM$ the \emph{de-coning} operation.
-It is a classic result of Whiteley \cite{whiteley_1983} that by applying this operation to the family of $(d+1)$-dimensional generic rigidity matroids, we recover the family of $d$-dimensional generic rigidity matroids.
+Let us call the construction of $\MM'$ from $\MM$ the \emph{de-coning} operation.
+It is a classical result of Whiteley~\cite{whiteley_1983} that by applying this operation to the family of $(d+1)$-dimensional generic rigidity matroids, we recover the family of $d$-dimensional generic rigidity matroids.
+It is also not difficult to see that by de-coning the family of $(k,\ell)$-count matroids, where $k \geq 2$, we obtain the family of $(k-1,\ell-k)$-count matroids.
 Since we will not investigate this operation further, we omit the details.